AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Conclusions and future work

+This empirical study explored the perceptions of representative practitioners and lawmakers on AI ethics principles and potential challenges.
+We outlined the following observations based on the data collected from 99 respondents working in 20 different countries on various roles with diverse working domains:

-The study findings result in the following lessons learned: \begin{enumerate} \item \textbf{Emerging Roles}: Besides practitioners, the role of policy and lawmakers is also important in defining the ethical solutions for AI-based systems.
-Based on our knowledge, this study is the first effort made to encapsulate the views and opinions of both types of populations. \item \textbf{Confirmatory Findings}: This study empirically confirms the AI ethics principles and challenging factors discussed in our published SLR study \cite{AR13}. \item \textbf{Adherence to AI principles}: The most common principles \textit{(e.g., transparency, privacy, accountability)} and challenges \textit{(e.g., lack of ethical knowledge, no legal frameworks, lacking monitoring bodies)} must be carefully realized in AI ethics. \item \textbf{Risk-aware AI ethics principle design}: The challenging factors have mainly long-term severity impacts across the AI ethics principles.
-It opens a new research call to propose solutions for minimizing or mitigating the impacts of the challenging factors. \end{enumerate}
+\underline{\textbf{Emerging Roles}}: Besides practitioners, the role of policy and lawmakers is also important in defining the ethical solutions for AI-based systems.
+Based on our knowledge, this study is the first effort made to encapsulate the views and opinions of both types of populations.

+\underline{\textbf{Confirmatory Findings}}: This study empirically confirms the AI ethics principles and challenging factors discussed in our published SLR study \cite{AR13}.
+Based on the survey findings, most participants agreed that the identified principles and challenges should take into consideration for defining ethics in AI.

+\underline{\textbf{Adherence to AI principles and challenges}}: The most common principles \textit{(e.g., transparency, privacy, accountability)} and challenges \textit{(e.g., lack of ethical knowledge, no legal frameworks, lacking monitoring bodies)} must be carefully realized in AI ethics.
+Companies must consider the mentioned common principles and challenges to define ethically aligned design methods and frameworks in practice.

+\underline{\textbf{Risk-aware AI ethics}}: The challenging factors have mainly long-term severity impacts across the AI ethics principles.
+It opens a new research call to identify the causes of the most severe challenging factors and propose solutions for minimizing or mitigating their impacts.

+\underline{\textbf{Practitioners and lawmakers perceptions}}: The identified principles and challenges are statically analyzed to understand the significant differences between practitioners’ and lawmakers' perceptions.
+We noticed that the opinions of both types of populations are positively and significantly correlated.
+In the long term, these findings could use to develop lawful (complying with applicable laws) and robust (technically and socially) AI ethics solutions (adhering to ethical principles)\cite{AR2}.